necrashter/transformers-learnable-memory/README.md

 ## 3.3.
 Results

+As we stated the datasets are tremendous, so we could not conduct experiments for every experiments that the paper has implemented.
+We only tried 1 memory cell (token) model for the 4 datasets.
+In addition to that, as we stated we have faced some resource problems in terms of time and memory constraints.
+Moreover, some datasets do not have train and validation partitions and the paper did not share their splitting logic, so we just randomly splitted the dataset.
+Even though there are some limitations as we stated, we still get comparable results with the paper implementation.
+In addition to that, we even get better accuracy for SUN-397 and i-Naturalist datasets which do not have train and validation set by default, so one of the reason why we get better accuracy is the randomly split of the datasets.
+The accuracy values of the paper can be seen below.
 <p align="center"><img src="images/results_from_paper.png" width="500"></p>
 <p align="center"><i>Table 2.
 Accuracy for different datasets for each fine-tuning regime of the paper (Borrowed from the paper.)</i></p>

+We only compare the results with the column 1 cells which is the result for finetuning 1 memory token models.
+The our implementation accuracy values can be seen in the below table.
 <p align="center">
 <table>
   <tr>